blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Feather Fall (1st)
 Casting Time: 1 reaction, taken when you or a creature within 60ft falls.
 Range: 60ft
-Components: V, S, M (a feather or piece of down)
 Duration: 1 minute
 Up to five falling creatures begin falling at a rate of 60ft per round until the spell ends.
 Landing while the spell is active prevents any fall damage.
 ```